m0r4k/sparkspay/doc/build-unix.md

 make install # optional
 ```

-This will build Sparks-qt as well if the dependencies are met.
+This will build sparks-qt as well if the dependencies are met.

 Dependencies
 ---------------------